AaltoSciComp/scicomp-docs/triton/tut/interactive.rst

    name of a node on Triton - if you are not on Triton, look at the ``sinfo -N`` command and try one of those names).

+.. exercise:: Interactive-5: Why not script ``srun``

+   Some people are clever and use shell scripting to run ``srun`` many times in a loop (using ``&`` to background it so that they all run at the same time).
+Can you list some advantages and disadvantages to this?

 What's next?
 ------------